gomerudo/tuetimeseries/exercises/exercise2_2.md

                ME     RMSE      MAE       MPE    MAPE        ACF1 Theil's U Test set -1.46226 12.10767 9.652223 -27.85136 46.3326 -0.02448407 0.8343118
 ```

-In contrast to the previous model, the error seems higher since the model is not completely aligning the series though it behaves more "random".

 This is not a clear indicator of the performance of the model.
 So we proceed to forecast and evaluate normality of the residuals and partial autocorrelations.